Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \begin{remark}[Benefits of Gaussian ERD] ~\cref{prop:Gaussare}, Theorems~\ref{prop:areind},~and~\ref{prop:areell} reveal that $\prsc$, when the ERD is Gaussian (with $\bJ(\mx)=\mx$ and $\nu=\mathcal{N}(\bzr,\bm I_d)$), automatically adapts to the underlying family $\{\mathcal{P}_{\bt}\}_{\theta\in\Theta}$ provided the family is Gaussian with unknown covariance, has independent components, or is elliptically symmetric, respectively.
+The same conclusion holds under the blind source separation model too (see~\cref{sec:bsep} for details).
 Therefore, $\prsc$ with the Gaussian ERD yields a test which is always as efficient as the parametric Hotelling $T^2$ test, for the aforementioned families.
-The fact that the standard Gaussian is both spherically symmetric (has a density of the form~\eqref{eq:citelatter} with $\bt=\bzr$ and $\Sigma=\bm I_d$) and has independent components, plays a crucial role in the proof.
+The fact that the standard Gaussian is both spherically symmetric (has a density of the form~\eqref{eq:citelatter} with $\bt=\bzr$ and $\Sigma=\bm I_d$) and has independent components, plays a crucial role in the proofs.
 This shows the benefits (in terms of the ARE) of using the Gaussian ERD when the performance is compared with respect to the Hotelling's $T^2$ test.
 Interestingly, the advantage of using a Gaussian reference distribution was also observed in simulations in the related problem of mutual independence testing in the recent paper \cite{shi2020rate}.
 Our paper corroborates this theme for the two-sample problem using the ARE framework, which provides a theoretical foundation for making an informed choice about the underlying reference distribution.
-Analogous results for mutual independence testing are presented in Section \ref{sec:indtest}. \end{remark}
+Analogous results for mutual independence testing are presented in~\cref{sec:indtest}. \end{remark}

-Having discussed ARE lower bounds for the testing problem in~\eqref{eq:twosamloc}, we now focus our attention on the contamination model discussed in~\eqref{eq:twosamcont}.
-Unfortunately, under this model, as in the univariate case (see~\cite{Hodges1956}), such ARE lower bounds do not exist.
-To see this we first need the following proposition, which can be proved using the same argument as in the proof of~\cref{prop:Gaussare}. \begin{prop} Suppose $\bX$ has a well-defined positive definite covariance matrix, and $\bW\sim g$ (where $g(\cdot)$ is defined as in~\eqref{eq:fg_delta}) such that $\E\bW$ is finite.
-Then, under~\cref{assumption3}, the following conclusion holds in the usual asymptotic regime: